 Two generous pull tabs and elastic stretch panels make it easy to pull the boot on and off.

 The boot feels a little stiff, and the low cut won’t keep deep snow from funneling in.
-But for Blunnie-hounds looking to kick the classic styling well into the cooler months, the Thermals are a solid bet.
-The fit is true, but keep in mind Australian sizes run one full size smaller (for example, a U.S. 10 is an Australian/U.K. 9).
+But for hikers looking to kick the classic styling well into the cooler months, the Thermals are a solid bet.
+The fit is true, but keep in mind that Australian sizes run one full size smaller (for example, a U.S. 10 is an Australian/U.K. 9).

-Handsome looks built from a rugged history, Danner has been making quality boots out of Portland, Oregon, for nearly 90 years now.
+With handsome looks built from a rugged history, Danner has been making quality boots out of Portland, Oregon, for nearly 90 years now.
 We’ve been wearing the brand’s boots for about 30 of those years.

 Danner recently fell back on its classic laurels, ushering in a new category, “performance heritage.”
-The Mountain 600 is a fully waterproof boot that has a classic mountain look that will appeal to a lot of buyers.
+The insulated Mountain 600 ($220) is a fully waterproof boot that has a classic mountain look that will appeal to a lot of buyers.

-The Mountain carries over a lot of what we liked in the Danner Arctic: 200g Primaloft insulation, a soft, felty liner, and Danner’s super-grippy Vibram slick resistant rubber lugs (the Arctic Grip pads on the sole feel like sandpaper to the touch).
+The Mountain carries over a lot of what we liked in the Danner Arctic: 200g PrimaLoft insulation, a soft, felty liner, and Danner’s super-grippy Vibram slick-resistant rubber lugs (the Arctic Grip pads on the sole feel like sandpaper to the touch).
 Outside of full-on spikes or Yaktrax, these sticky lugs offer the best anti-slip traction on ice.